“We don’t want strangers taking care of Mom!”

 While I didn’t have to battle my siblings over money, I know first-hand what happens to an aging parent’s savings when their needs increase and in-home care or senior living must be considered.
 As a family, we wanted the best possible care for our parents.
 For much of the time, I was capable of providing that hands-on attention and supervision.
 However, the time came when a nursing home was the only option, first for my father and then for my mother.

-For some families who face decisions like the one mine did, things don’t always go as smoothly.
+For some families who face decisions like ours did, things don’t always go as smoothly.
 I frequently get e-mails from people whose siblings are happy to let them step up to the plate and handle all of their parents’ care.
 Yet these same siblings put up a fight when the primary caregivers wish to make changes to the care plan that require even the smallest amount of money.

 How to Deal with Greedy Siblings